tpoisonooo/llama.onnx/README.md

 ## Features

-* Release llama 7B onnx models
+* Release LLaMa-7B and RWKV-400M onnx models and their onnxruntime standalone demo
-* With a 400-lines onnxruntime alpaca demo
-  * neither `torch` nor `transformers` required
+* No `torch` or `transformers` required
-  * support memory pool, works on 2GB laptop/PC (very slow :turtle:)
+* Support memory pool, works on 2GB laptop/PC (very slow :turtle:)

 Why do this ?
-1. **Visualization**. `graphviz` crashed on llama model.
+1. **Visualization**. `graphviz` crashed on LLaMa model.
 LLM visualization tool must support nest or operator folding feature
 2. **Quatization**.
 LLM often repeat itself, just like [fractal](https://raw.githubusercontent.com/taichi-dev/public_files/master/taichi/fractal_small.gif).
-For llama quantization, loading part of decoder backbone would be enough (400MB).
+For LLaMa quantization, loading part of decoder backbone would be enough (400MB).
 It could be quantized partially
 3. **Embeded device**.
 Small board IO error occurs when `dd` a big single file
 4. **Distributed system**.
 Inference LLM on many hybrid (FPGA/NPU/GPGPU) devices would be simple
 5. **onnx tools**.
 Device manufacturer has support onnx well, there is no reason to neglect it

 ## Usage

-Here is the graph to call LLaMa:
+Here is the graph to call LLaMa (RWKV is similar):

 ![](./images/onnx-flow.jpg)